Justin-YCheese/Havoc/README.md

 1. Clone the Havoc Tabletop Simulator Edition [git repository](https://github.com/Justin-YCheese/Havoc)
 1. Download [Atom](https://atom.io/)
 1. Open Atom > go to Settings > Install > search for 'tabletop' > install tabletopsimulator-lua
+1. In Atom, go to File > Settings > Packages > tabletopsimulator-lua Settings and set 'Base path for files you wish to bundle or #include' to the full path to the repository directory.
 1. Get added as a Havoc Steam Workshop collaborator
 1. Subscribe to the [Havoc mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2723093390&searchtext=Havoc)
 1. Follow the installation steps to get the mod, but start a single player session instead